myquay/michael-mckenna.com/blog/content/post/2014/setting-up-an-elasticsearch-cluster-in-azure.md

-+++
-date = "2014-07-07T15:56:32+12:00"
+---
+publishDate: 2014-07-07T15:56:32+12:00
+title: Setting up an elasticsearch cluster in azure
-description = "In this blog post we'll investigate how to set up an elasticsearch cluster on Windows Azure." title = "Setting up an elasticsearch cluster in azure" url = "/setting-up-an-elasticsearch-cluster-in-azure" tags = ["azure", "guide"]
+summary: In this blog post we'll investigate how to set up an elasticsearch cluster on Windows Azure.
-+++
+url: /setting-up-an-elasticsearch-cluster-in-azure
+tags:
+    - azure
+    - guide
+---

 One of the best things about Azure is that you can set up most of your favourite software on it regardless of its roots.
 In this blog post we'll investigate how to set up an elasticsearch cluster on Windows Azure.